m4x1m1l14n/docker-sharing-container-data/README.md

 Example of sharing static data within one container with other containers

+Story related to this repository can be found on medium [https://medium.com/@sepental.patrik/docker-sharing-container-data-with-other-containers-in-stack-fc7895c48071](https://medium.com/@sepental.patrik/docker-sharing-container-data-with-other-containers-in-stack-fc7895c48071)

 ### Build

 To build this stack run following command in project folder